MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 ## Create and schedule work orders

+Next create and schedule a work order to the bookable resource that represents the technician also known as the front line worker who travels to customer locations to complete work orders.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-work-order-support-contact.png)

+In our example, Abraham McCormick is the bookable resource and we scheduled work orders to him with Resource Scheduling Optimization.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-work-order-schedule.png)